Partner Logo

 Conservation Planner Level 1

 Level 1 conservation planners meet with clients to determine their objectives, conduct resource inventories, run assessment tools, and develop alternative solutions to address resource concerns for the planning area(s).
-Conservation plans and alternatives must be reviewed and approved by a Certified Conservation Planner before presenting them to the client.
+Conservation plans and alternatives must be reviewed and approved by a Level 3 or 4 planner before presenting them to the client.

 Level 1 Conservation Planner Requirements